 I’m sure that all moms can relate to the period when you’re grasping your child’s cues and rhythms, and figuring out what schedule works best.
 As time passed and I was familiarized with our baby and my new role as a mum, I once again realized that we needed to have routines.
 It seemed the only way to remain sane.

 Moreover, I wanted my baby to anticipate the events of her day.
-Yes, she was only a small helpless newborn, and no, I couldn’t actually prove if she was even aware that our schedules were upside-down and all over the place, but I felt strongly that by instilling a few routines, such as regular naptimes, walks, belly time, and bath-book-bed routines, I was providing her a stronger sense of security and warmth.
+Yes, she was only a small helpless newborn, and no, I couldn’t actually prove if she was even aware that our schedules were upside-down and all over the place, but I felt strongly that by instilling a few routines, such as regular naptimes, walks, belly time, and bath-book-bed routines, I was providing her with a stronger sense of security and warmth.

 In a way, building routines together creates an emotional connection so that your baby is better able to trust in you, and in what comes next.